samuelschen/DSB2018/README.md

         current.json   ckpt-10.pkl
     ```

-* Evaluate test dataset, will show side-by-side images on screen.
+* Evaluate on test dataset, will show side-by-side images on screen.
 Specify ` --save ` to save as files
     ```
     $ python3 valid.py
+    ```

+* Evaluate on train dataset with ground truth, will show side-by-side images & IoU on screen.
+Specify ` --save ` to save as files
+    ```
+    $ python3 valid.py --dataset train
     ```

 * Generate running length encoding of test dataset